Best Horror Movies 2017. My Top 10

 How Many Horror Movies?

-This ranking is based on 48 movies released in 2017.
+This ranking is based on 48 movies released in 2017 that I watched prior to the end of the year.

 In any case, 2017 was an awesome year for horror in both film and television and I hope you enjoyed it as much as I did.